 My sabbatical gave me an opportunity to not only be reminded of a variety of observations I've had over the years, but to gain some fresh perspectives as well.
 The experience planted a seed, inspired a vision, and fueled a desire to address these issues.

 1).
-I reframed my mission and core focus to address the #1 most persistent, pressing need in business - great management!
-(See The Management Dilemma)
+I reframed my mission and core focus to address the 2 most persistent, pressing needs in business - the lack of workable knowledge of human behavior in business and developing effective managers.

 2).
-And therefore decided to restructure my business to offer the collective expertise I'd had the opportunity to develop over the past 20 years to serve that mission, in a way that could be easily accessible, to use and available worldwide.
+And therefore decided to restructure my business with a mission to offer my collective expertise in a way that could be easy to access, use and deploy worldwide.

 3).
-With mission in mind and expertise in human behavior in hand, I came up with a pretty radical resource that synthesizes the best of my experience and will absolutely challenge conventional thinking, approaches and services regarding training and developing leaders and managers, and which positively impacts business management, operations and overall talent management.
+With this mission in mind and expertise in human behavior in hand, I came up with a pretty radical resource that synthesizes the best of my experience and will absolutely challenge conventional thinking, approaches and services regarding business building & operations as well as training and developing leaders/managers,

-That synthesis is now The High-Performance Leadership Initiative which includes the 5 Step Predictive System for not only building high-performing leaders and managers, but also teams, departments and business units.
-Ultimately, its a unique resource for building a high-performance organization.
+That synthesis is now The Smart Management Initiative which includes a newly created offering - The 5 Step Predictive System for High-Performance.
+Ultimately, its a unique opportunity for building a high-performance organization while managers are being developed.
+Learn more here

-My work with clients had produced a system, which had already been tested in some of the most challenging environments.
+In reflecting on the work I had done thus far, I recognized that I had unknowingly produced a system which had already been tested in some of the most challenging environments.
 I had developed a dependable way to successfully, sustainably execute the core fundamentals of building and running a business as well as create high-performing leaders and teams.
 It was called results-based leadership.

-And since we were measuring results, every aspect of its application was tied to operations, impact to the organization and P/L. What was originally a leadership and management development initiative became a comprehensive business management improvement system that could be converted into a program that anyone could use .
+And since we were measuring results, every aspect of its application was tied to operations, the impact to the organization and P/L. What was originally a leadership and management development initiative became a comprehensive business management improvement system that could be converted into a program that anyone could use.

-That work and all the success stories associated with it are now my High Performance Leadership Initiative which includes The 5 Step Predictive System.
+That work and all the success stories associated with it are now my part if The Smart Management Initiative which includes a system - The 5 Step Predictive System.
 This initiative provides a comprehensive solution to the persistent challenge of:

-> building leadership & management competencies at all levels,
+> building leadership & management effectiveness at all levels in a variety of contexts

 > building highly collaborative teams,